 Yellow jerseys: 2

-2: The number of distinctive jerseys room-mates Warren Barguil (polka-dot) and Michael Matthews (green) took home in 2017.
+the number of distinctive jerseys that room-mates Warren Barguil (polka-dot) and Michael Matthews (green) took home in 2017.

-5 July 2014: Ji Cheng, riding in Giant-Shimano colours, becomes the first Chinese cyclist to start the Tour, which he will go on to finish dead last (164th).
+5 July 2014: Giant–Shimano's Ji Cheng becomes the first ever Chinese cyclist to start the Tour, which he will go on to finish dead last (164th).

 Receive exclusive news about the Tour